 He is a nimble problem solver, delivering first-rate results and constituent service from the smallest issues like the timely mailing of property tax rebate checks, to accomplishments on large-scale substantive issues, like stopping the reduction of services at the Montrose VA and holding our public utilities accountable for their failure to meet acceptable levels of service and response during major storms.

 Governor Andrew Cuomo appointed him to the Statewide Task Force to Combat Heroin and Prescription Opioid Crisis.
-Dr. Murphy serves as Co-Chair of he Council of State Governments Eastern Regional Conference and was selected to represent New York State on the Responsible Pain Management Task Force by the National Conference of State Legislatures.
+Dr. Murphy serves as Co-Chair of The Council of State Governments Eastern Regional Conference and was selected to represent New York State on the Responsible Pain Management Task Force by the National Conference of State Legislatures.

-Dr. Murphy was named to the Farm Bureau’s Circle of Friends in 2015, 2016 and 2017, and received the Humane Legislator of the Year Award from the Humane Society of the United States in 2017.
+Dr. Murphy was named to the Farm Bureau’s circle of friends in 2015, 2016 and 2017, and received the Humane Legislator of the Year Award from the Humane Society of the United States in 2017.
 He was named Man of the Year in 2017 by the Supreme Court Officers Association and is a two-time recipient of John F. Kennedy High School Lux Christi Award.
 He is also the recipient of the Irish Echo First Responders 2017 Ambassador Award, the 2017 Daniel O’Connell Award from the American Irish Legislator Society of New York State, the Chiropractic Council’s 2016 Peter G. Mirto Legislative Award, the 2016 Westchester County PBA Partner Award, the 2015 National Appreciation Award from the Vietnam Veterans of America, the Retired Detectives of New York ARDY Award, the Putnam County “Good Scout” Award, the John Hand Award and the Thornwood Lions 2018 Community Service Award.
 He has also been recognized by the Civil Air Patrol, the NYPD Detectives Endowment Association, United for the Troops and the Yorktown Chamber of Commerce for his contributions to public service and our community.